Australia hero image

 FAQs

 • Q: Do we need visas for Australia?
-A: U.S. travelers require an Electronic Travel Authority (ETA); we provide instructions and deadline reminders for all travelers and staff.
+A: U.S. travelers require an Electronic Travel Authority (ETA); we provide instructions and deadline reminders for travelers and staff.

 • Q: Is snorkeling required during reef days?
-A: No—glass-bottom boats, semi-submersibles, and guided pontoon experiences offer accessible alternatives while still supporting marine education.
+A: No. Glass-bottom boats, semi-submersibles, and guided pontoon experiences offer accessible alternatives while still supporting marine education.

 • Q: How far ahead should we plan?
-A: Book 12–18 months in advance for prime reef permits, Uluru lodging, and ideal domestic flight blocks, especially for peak spring or fall windows.
+A: Book 12–18 months in advance for prime reef permits, Uluru lodging, and ideal domestic flight blocks, especially for spring or fall windows.

 Review fundraising ideas in our travel commissions guide, or add Australia to your request via the lead form when you’re ready to plan.